TBD54566975/web5-rs/docs/API_DESIGN.md

 ## `DsaSigner`

-`DsaSigner` is a Polymorphic Base Class.
+- **High-Level Concept:** Polymorphic Base Class.
+- **Description:** Set of functionality required to implement to be a compatible DSA signer.

-Private key material is assumed to be encapsulated.
+- **Notes:** Private key material is assumed to be encapsulated.

 | Instance Method                     | Notes |
 | :---------------------------------- | :---- |